gustavoss/update_windows_odin/README.md

 2 - Mount the downloaded ISO

 3 - We will have to split the new install.wim from the ISO file because it is bigger than 4GB.
 The Project Valhalla installer uses a FAT32 formatted USB stick and FAT32 does not allow >4GB files.
-Refer to this documentation for next steps: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/split-a-windows-image--wim--file-to-span-across-multiple-dvds?view=windows-11
+I used this documentation for next steps: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/split-a-windows-image--wim--file-to-span-across-multiple-dvds?view=windows-11

 4 - Create a folder named "sources" on the root of your C:\ drive